kdberends/dotter/README.rst

 Dependencies
 ============

-PyMC3 is tested on Python 3.6 and depends on NumPy, SciPy, Pandas, and Matplotlib (see ``requirements.txt`` for version information).
+Dotter is tested on Python 3.6 and depends on NumPy, SciPy, Pandas, and Matplotlib (see ``requirements.txt`` for version information).